The Fair Labor Standards Act and Postdocs

 What postdocs present and future should know about the Fair Labor Standards Act

-*This page is now being updated to reflect the effects of the injunction issued November 22nd 2016, and how institutions are responding.
-You can read our statement on this issue here.*
+*This page has now been updated to reflect the effects of the injunction issued November 22nd 2016, and the end to the updates that were finally declared invalid August 31st.*

-On Dec 1st, the threshold at which salaried workers receive overtime payment for working more than 40 hours per week was due to increase from $23,660 to $47,476 per year, under updates to the Fair Labor Standards Act (FLSA).
-This has now been delayed by an injunction granted November 22nd (see here for more information).
+On December 1st, 2016, the threshold at which salaried workers receive overtime payment for working more than 40 hours per week was due to increase from $23,660 to $47,476 per year, under updates to the Fair Labor Standards Act (FLSA).
+This was delayed by an injunction granted November 22nd (see here for more information) and has now been declared invalid as of August 31st by the same court.

 All postdocs working in the U.S. who are not in a primarily teaching role, were due to come under this ruling, regardless of visa or fellowship status (although certain institutions – Brown University, Brandeis University, Rutgers University – were claiming postdocs on fellowships to be exempt from the FLSA).
 Therefore institutions who did not currently pay their postdocs above this threshold would either have to choose to track the hours of a postdoc, or to raise salaries to the new threshold.